BLCM/bl3mods/Aaron0000/Balands/README.md

 Burn Both Ends - Increased stack duration to ten seconds, updated description to mention that it only affects kinetic and elemental damage.

-Body and Mind - No change.
+Body and Mind - Reduced the damage by 25%.

 Free the Soul - No change.